cogilabs/GTFOBot/README.md

 The completion is now separate between servers, every server has it's own completion file containing its progression.

+## Trying/launching

-If you want to try it, you can add it to your server By clicking this button:
+If you want to try Dauda, you can add it to your server by clicking this button:
 <p align="center"><a href="https://discord.com/api/oauth2/authorize?client_id=1050757215885209640&permissions=283736656976&scope=bot" target="_blank"><img alt="Add me on discord button" title="Add me on your discord server!" src="https://img.shields.io/badge/Add%20me%20on-Discord-5865F2?style=for-the-badge"></a></p>

+**🔺 Warning! 🔺
-🔺 Keep in mind that it is still in active developement and that it's currently hosted on a raspberry pi zero, which doesn't have the best performances in the world. 🔺
+Keep in mind that it is still in active developement and that it's currently hosted on a raspberry pi zero, which doesn't have the best performances in the world.**

-If you want to launch it by yourself, you'll need to create a discord app on <https://discord.com/developers/> then you'll need to create a `config.json` using the template [`template-config.json`](template-config.json) and put your created bot's details inside of it.
+If you want to launch it by yourself, you'll need to create a discord app on <https://discord.com/developers/> then you'll need to create a `config.json` file using the template [`template-config.json`](template-config.json) and put your created bot's details inside of it.